jvc56/MineGCG/README.md

 Games in which no blank is played.
 Blanks in words that are challenged off do not count.

+<h3>Four or More Consecutive Bingos</h3>

+Games in which the player bingos at least 4 times in a row.

 <h3>Mistakeless Turns</h3>

 The number of turns the player made that are not tagged with a standard mistake.
 For more information about mistakes, check the 'Mistakes' section of the <a href="/about.html">about page</a>.